Bookmark the FeedLinksContact

 Testing the connections

-With the plugs in place I connected the protruding wires to an old train set transformer which outputs 12.5v.
+With the connectors in place I connected the protruding wires to an old train set transformer which outputs 12.5v.
 Some lights illuminate when sent a live feed and the others when sent an earth feed.
-As such you need to have the appropriate ignition feed (16/1 and 20/16) or earth – (16/8) wires connected when testing.
+As such you need to have the appropriate ignition feed (16/1 and 20/16) or earth - (16/8) wires connected when testing.

 Disassembling the dashboard

 I pulled the old dashboard and wires from the gauges from the Defender to find an explosion of wires.
-The existing 200Tdi warning plugs had a nice amount of wire attached to them to play with.
+The existing 200Tdi warning connectors had a nice amount of wire attached to them to play with.

-I snipped the existing plugs with a good excess of wire should I want to be able to re-connect them if things all went wrong… Note the two Yellow & Brown and two Red wires each connecting to a single pin.
+I snipped the existing connectors with a good excess of wire should I want to be able to re-connect them if things all went wrong...
+Note the two Yellow & Brown and two Red wires each connecting to a single pin.

-Warning plug 1Warning plug 2
+Warning connector 1Warning connector 2

 To console yourself that all the colours go to the right place, you can look at the back of the old dashboard and see which connections go to which bulbs.
-I then cut the plug wires down to size and attached plastic connectors.
+I then cut the connector wires down to size and attached plastic connectors.
 They take up a bit of room but for 29p for 12 from Wilkinsons, it was a steal.
-These connections can be semi-permanent as the warning plugs themselves provide the future detachment from the dashboard.
+These connections can be semi-permanent as the warning connectors themselves provide the future detachment from the dashboard.

 Follow the connections to see which wire is for which bulbConnectors ready to attach to the dashboard loom

-Connecting the warning plugs
+Connecting the warning connectors

 The really fiddly bit came with trying to remove the plastic insulation from the dashboard loom wires.
 It was difficult to maneuvre the wires, the steering wheel was in the way and a pair of cable strippers would be much better than my metal pliers.
-Make sure as you connect the wires so that the plugs have their ‘T pieces’ facing inwards so you don’t have to twist the wires to connect them to the dash.
+Make sure as you connect the wires that the connectors have their 'T pieces' facing inwards so you don't have to twist the wires to connect them to the dash.
 Eventually, everything was connected.

 Unexpected wires

-Once every wire on the plugs was attached I found myself left with a solitary Purple & Orange wire and two Grey & Red wires going to a separate bulb.
+Once every wire on the connectors was attached I found myself left with a solitary Purple & Orange wire and two Grey & Red wires going to a separate bulb.
 I worked out that the Cog & temperature gauge on the warning panel that the bulb was for, indicated the gearbox temperature.
-It turned out to be a bonus as I never knew there was one on a 200Tdi, so I made up another connector and added it to the warning plug.
-The single Purple & Orange wire I still don’t know what it’s for.
-It was attached to the far bottom left bulb on the panel – some sort of circular icon…?
+It turned out to be a bonus as I never knew there was one on a 200Tdi, so I made up another connector and added it to the warning connector.
+The single Purple & Orange wire I still don't know what it's for.
+It was attached to the far bottom left bulb on the panel - some sort of circular icon...?

 I have no idea what this was for....The separate bulb for the gearbox temperature warning light